 Four Tips for Helping Homeschooled Children Build Social Skills

 One of the biggest concerns among parents considering homeschooling is the issue of their child’s social emotional development.
-Preschools allow children to be exposed to a wide variety of people and social settings, and that can be difficult to replicate in a homeschool environment.
+Preschools allow children to be exposed to a wide variety of people and social settings, and that can be difficult to replicate in a standard or online homeschool environment.
 However, that doesn’t mean teaching social skills to homeschooled children is impossible!
 We’ve got some tips to make it easier.

 Ways to Help Your Homeschooled Child Learn Social Skills